aleszu/12monkeys/README.md

 ### If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.

-##Human-centered design
+####Human-centered design

 Pam is a 20-year-old college student in D.C.
 She consumes news as it comes to her, has no allegiance to any particular news outlets, and feels she's rarely getting the full story.
-As a biology major, she can't contextualize the Charleston confederate flag debate.
+Test scenario: Her friends are all talking about Charleston confederate flag but she can't add much to the conversation.
+Does she sit in silence?
+She goes to Facebook, starts reading the first Confederate flag article she finds, but she doesn't understand it.
+Does she have to go read other articles?
+She doesn't have the time.
 How does she do it?

 ### list of possible 1st articles